yac-d/sipb/server/README.md

 - Run the server with `./sipb`.
 Ensure your `config.yaml` is in the folder from which you are running the server.
 - Launch a browser and go to `address-you-bound-to.com/pastebin`.
 - Paste away!

+## HTTP Requests

+A `GET` request to `/retrieve/fileCount` returns the file count as a decimal-formatted string.

+Fetching details of the last nth uploaded file is done by sending a `POST` request, whose content is n as decimal-formatted string, to `/retrieve`.
+The response is in JSON format, with the following fields:

+- `Path`: URL to the file itself
+- `Size`: File size in bytes
+- `Type`: MIME type of the file

+Uploading a file is done by `POST`ing a multipart form data request to `/upload`.
+The key/name for the file in the form should be `file`.